hanseatics/BottomBar/README.md

 #### I hate Fragments and wanna do everything by myself!

-That's alright, you can also handle items by yourself.
+That's alright, you can also do it the hard way if you're living on the edge.

 ```java
 mBottomBar.setItems(